Learning quantum phases via single-qubit disentanglement

-\textbf{Transverse field Ising model.} We first apply our method to one-dimensional transverse-field Ising model.
+We first apply our method to one-dimensional transverse-field Ising model.
 The Hamiltonian for the Ising model on a 1D lattice with N sites in a transverse field is given by

 where $\sigma_{j}^{a}$ is the $a$ component of Pauli matrix ($a=x,y$ or $z$) at site $j$, and $\lambda$ is the inverse strength of the external field.
-We assume the periodic boundary conditions, i.e., the $N$th site is identified with the $0$th site.
-As is well known, there is a quantum phase transition at the critical point $\lambda=1$ for the transverse Ising model, which means the entanglement properties of the ground state changes dramatically when crossing this critical point.
+We assume the periodic boundary conditions, i.e., the $N$-th site is identified with the $0$-th site.
+As is well known, there is a quantum phase transition at the critical point $\lambda=1$ for the transverse Ising model, which means the entanglement properties of the ground state change dramatically when crossing this critical point.

 When $\lambda$ approaches zero, the TFIM ground state becomes a product of spins pointing in the positive $z$ direction,

 where $|0\rangle$ and $|1\rangle$ denote the single spin state with spin up and with spin down along $z$-direction respectively.